 Onder Suvak is a 32-year-old PhD student at Koç University in Turkey.
 A native of Istanbul, he holds a B.Sc. and M.Sc. in Electrical Engineering from Bosphorus University and Koç University, respectively.

-Onder is interning at IBM Research - Haifa this summer to gain industrial experience in his field.
+Onder interned at IBM Research – Haifa to gain industrial experience in his field.
 Although he hopes to land a position as an assistant professor at one of Turkey's leading technical universities, he sees the experience offered by the IBM internship as invaluable.

 "Most of the work I've done at university has been pretty abstract," he explained.
 "At IBM I'm getting some hands-on experience in applied aspects of electronic design for industry."

-In the Haifa Lab, Onder is assigned to the Analog and Mixed Signals Technologies team, where he's been working on and studying ways to improve terahertz (THz) imaging.
-He's very impressed with the opportunities available to interns at the lab.
+In the IBM Research – Haifa Lab, Onder is assigned to the Analog and Mixed Signals Technologies team, where he's been working on and studying ways to improve terahertz (THz) imaging.
+He's very impressed with the opportunities available to interns at the Lab.